This blog may contain affiliate links. Read our disclosure policy for more info.

 Note: The road to Moraine Lake is only open from the end of May until mid-September due to avalanche risk in the winter months.

-Important: Getting to Moraine Lake can be challenging as the Moraine Lake Road and parking lot closed in 2023 to all personal vehicles (except those with disability parking permits).
+Important: Getting to Moraine Lake can be challenging as the Moraine Lake Road and parking lot closed to all personal vehicles (except those with disability parking permits).
 Read our blog about parking alternatives at Moraine Lake for info on catching the shuttle or taking public transit.

 Most people visit by taking a Moraine Lake shuttle either from Banff town itself or from Lake Louise.
 One of the most popular departures is the Park and Ride from Lake Louise Ski Resort.